aaugustin/mtefd/multiple-template-engines.rst

     env.globals.update({
         'reverse': reverse,
-        'static': static,
+        'static': staticfiles_storage.url,
     })

-The first solution is quite limited.
-There is no way to configure filters, tests, or global values.
+The settings-based configuration is quite limited.
+It doesn't include any way to configure filters, tests, or global values.
 Its main purpose is to provide a configuration that works out of the box.

-For any non-trivial use, developers will have to switch to the second solution.
+For any non-trivial use, developers will have to switch to the code-based configuration.
 It involves a bit of boilerplate but it's much better aligned with Jinja2's philosophy.

 Dummy backend
 -------------